 - After you defeat Stauf in The 7th Guest, the game automatically creates an "Open House" save file in your 0th save game slot, which lets you wander Stauf Manor freely and replay every puzzle and cutscene on demand.

 - Most tri-Ace games feature anywhere from one to four Bonus Dungeons that are only available after the game is finished.
 This includes Star Ocean (Seven Star Ruins), Star Ocean: The Second Story (Cave of Trials), Star Ocean: Till the End of Time (Maze of Tribulations, Sphere 211; the Director's Cut and all International versions also include the Urssa Cave Temple), and Valkyrie Profile 1 and 2 (Seraphic Gate).

-- Both of the GBA Crash Bandicoot games have this.
+- Both of the Game Boy Advance Crash Bandicoot games have this.
 If you beat the final boss with all the gems in Crash Bandicoot The Huge Adventure, all the bosses in the game fuse together, and you're subjected to a race to the end of an extra level before the boss hits you too many times.
-In Crash Bandicoot 2 N Tranced, collecting all the gems allows you to subvert N. Tropy's Villain Exit Stage Left and give you a batch of new levels, climaxing with a battle with N. Tropy himself.
+In Crash Bandicoot 2: N-Tranced, collecting all the gems allows you to subvert N. Tropy's Villain Exit Stage Left and give you a batch of new levels, climaxing with a battle with N. Tropy himself.

 - Done cleverly in The Second Reality Project.
 When you reach the end of Bowser's castle, you'll find that Bowser escaped to the Second Reality, and you follow him there.
 Additionally, after clearing World 4, Ludwig's castle crashes into World 3.
 Upon activating at least the Blue Switch and subsequently exploring the Crashlanded Castle and its secret paths, you'll access the secret dimension, Thirdspace.